Famous Rivers in Ottawa and their Tributaries

 This river is a part of the larger river watershed and plays a vital role in the drainage of the surrounding areas.
 It collects water from its tributaries and carries it to the Ottawa River when it goes downstream.

-Like other rivers, it also plays an important role in the surrounding ecosystem, such as maintaining the water balance of the area, regulating flow, and acting as a home for several plants and animals.
+Like other rivers, it also plays a vital role in the surrounding ecosystem, such as maintaining the water balance of the area, regulating flow, and acting as a home for several plants and animals.

 This river supports many fish, such as trout, a popular fish among anglers.
 The wetland and forest that thrive on this river are also home to several mammals, amphibians, and birds.